-The benefit period - how long your benefits will be paid until you have to apply for a full TPD payout, assuming, of course, you have TPD insurance.
-Most super fund insurance policies have a two-year benefit period, though a very small number have benefit periods that extend up until your normally expected retirement age of 55 to 65 years.
+The benefit period - how long your benefits will be paid until you have to apply for a full TPD payout, assuming you have TPD insurance.
+Most super fund insurance policies have a two-year benefit periods that extend up until your normally expected retirement age of 55 to 65 years.
 Normal income protection insurance bought directly from an insurance company has this extended benefit period as standard.

 Income protection premiums paid through your super fund are sometimes tax deductible for a short time, depending upon your individual circumstances, though for many people they are not normally tax deductible by you.
 This is because your super fund has already claimed a tax deduction for buying the insurance policy.